TinkerTanked/legit/README.md

    - Ensure images are in supported formats (PNG, JPEG, SVG)
    - For SVG support, ensure that librsvg is installed
    - Verify file paths are correct relative to the markdown file

+3. **SVG conversion issues**:
+   - For proper SVG handling, Inkscape is the preferred tool
+   - If Inkscape is not available, the system will fall back to librsvg2-bin (rsvg-convert)
+   - SVG files with complex elements (gradients, filters, etc.) may require Inkscape for proper conversion
+   - If you see LaTeX errors with `\endcsname` related to images, check that your SVG files are being properly converted to PDF
+   - You can manually pre-convert SVG files to PDF with: `inkscape --export-filename=output.pdf input.svg`

 4. **Line ending issues**:
    - Scripts may fail with "bad interpreter" errors on Unix systems if they have Windows line endings